tgvashworth/tgvashworth.github.io/_posts/2014-10-29-elm-native-modules.md

 });
 ```

 Remember, this is *not recommended*.
-Try to use ports first, and be prepared for this to break when the compiler implementation changes.
+Try to use ports first, and prepare for this to break when the compiler implementation changes.

 [elm]: http://elm-lang.org/ "Elm"
 [elm-d3]: https://github.com/seliopou/elm-d3 "seliopou/elm-d3"